jospablo777/mage_duckdb_pipeline/README.md

-# SODA to DuckDB: building a data pipeline for high-performance analytics
+# SODA to DuckDB: building a data pipeline for high-performance analytics with modern tools

 This project demonstrates how to build an efficient data pipeline to move data from the **Socrata Open Data API (SODA)** to a local **DuckDB** database.
-The goal is to create a lightweight, high-performance data repository optimized for running analytical queries.
+The goal is to create a lightweight, high-performance data repository optimized for running analytical queries on your local machine.
+Ideal for data analysts and engineers seeking efficient, lightweight solutions for managing and analyzing large datasets locally.

+You can revisit this [in-depth tutorial/article](https://jospablo777.github.io/mage_duckdb_pipeline/data_pipeline_mage.html) to build and understand this system.

 ## Key Features

-- **Data Ingestion**: rethrieve a dataset from the SODA API.
+- **Data Ingestion**: retrieve datasets effortlessly from the SODA API for efficient local analytics.
-- **High-Performance Analytics**: use DuckDB, a columnar database, to enable aggressive querying for analytics.
+- **High-Performance Analytics**: leverage the power of DuckDB to enable high-speed querying and seamless analytics.
 - **Modern Tooling**: utilize open-source tools like Mage, Polars, and DuckDB to streamline the ETL process.

 ---